rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 ## Does the match-arm rule break expressiveness claim?

-I made the claim in a number of places that a static drop semantics should be *equal* in expressive power to the Rust language as we know it today.
+I made the claim in "Abandoning dynamic drop semantics" that a static drop semantics should be *equal* in expressive power to the Rust language as we know it today.

-However, when I made that claim, I did not think carefully about the impliciations of the simple match-arm rule.
+However, when I made that claim, I did not think carefully about the implications of the simple match-arm rule.
-Being forced to move out of the original owner in every arm might imply that you cannot perform a mechanical transformation on the program to reencode the prior behavior.
+Being forced to move out of the original owner in every arm might imply that you cannot perform a truly automatic mechanical transformation on the program to reencode the prior behavior.
-(I am not sure, it is too late at night right now for me to be sure one way or another about this.)
+Still, I remain confident that one can find some encoding in terms of `Option<T>` for any current program.

 ## Associate drop flags with stack-local variables alone

-I mentioned in "Hidden bits are bad, part II" that some users have said they thought that the drop flag was only part of a local variable's state, not part of every occurrence of a struct/enum.
+I mentioned in "Hidden bits are bad, part II" that some users have said they thought that the drop flag was only part of a local variable's state, not part of every occurrence of a struct/enum, regardless of where it is allocated.

 We could try to explore this option, but it seems potentially very complicated to me.
 E.g. would each droppable structs embedded within a